Tax Deductions for Drivers, Creators & Consultants in 2026

 mozey auto-categorizes receipts into IRS Schedule C categories and tracks mileage for any freelance profession.

-The creator economy has exploded, and the IRS has taken notice.
-If you earn income from YouTube ad revenue, brand sponsorships, Twitch subscriptions, Patreon memberships, or affiliate marketing, you are a self-employed business owner and your content production costs are deductible.
-The key is that every expense must be ordinary and necessary for producing the content that generates your income.
+If you earn from YouTube, brand sponsorships, Twitch, Patreon, or affiliate marketing, your content production costs are deductible.
+Every expense must be ordinary and necessary for producing the content that generates your income.

 IRS Regulation